l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2025
 - Jan.
+We are happy to have Dr. Ning Su from Caltech & MIT give a seminar on [Bootstrap Meets Experimental Data](https://multiscale.bnu.edu.cn/xsbg/51e3c055679a44f0b96e717aaa50569c.htm).

+- Jan.
 Xiaohui gave lectures on perturbative QCD at the "New Physics Winter School" hosted by Sun Yat-sen University, Shenzhen.
 Lecture notes can be found [here](https://l-x-x.github.io/teaching/).

 ### 2024